jaxernst/scp/README.md

     function terminate() external;
 }
   ```
 A base commitment acts as a minimal structure for creating and updating the state of your commitments.
-The BaseCommitment provides functionality to confirm completion of your commitment, and optionally submit an external link as a proof of completion.
+The Commitment provides functionality to confirm completion of your commitment, and optionally submit an external link as a proof of completion.